Tanmay-vats-sharma/peblo-mini-tv/README.md

 The first port is the host port.
 The second port is the container port.

-The backend must still connect to PostgreSQL using the Docker service name and container port:
+Inside Docker, the backend must continue using:

 ```text
 postgresql+psycopg://postgres:postgres@db:5432/video_cms